simOne3107/R4CogPsy/README.md

 We can also easily add **error bars** to bar charts in **R**.
 To do that, we need to add the `stat_summary()` function to our code.
 Instead of having graphs with the raw values displayed, by adding the `stat_summary()` function to our code, we can have the mean, median, etc in our plots.

+Note that when **error bars** don't overlap, we can be confident that our experimental manipulation has been successful.
+In such cases, it is highly likely that the samples did not come from the same population.

 ```r
 ggplot (data = MyTibble, aes (variable1, variable2)) +
  stat_summary (fun.y = mean, geom = "bar", fill = "whateverColor", color = "whateverColor") +